Omkar3101/Kotlin1_SimpleProfileGenerator/README.md

 ### Enter Credentials
 * Enter **Email**, **Name** and **Age** when prompted.
-* The system will validate your credentials.
+* The system will generate your profile.

 ## Code Overview